History

 There is some evidence that Charlotte Mason's PNEU schools may have done a four year history cycle, with all the grades/forms doing the same history at the same time.
 Why doesn't AO do it that way?
 This may be the single most significant difference between the way the PNEU worked and the way that AO works, and the reason is simple.
 Charlotte Mason wrote new programs for the entire school every single term, all her life; and after she died, the job was taken over by someone else.
 We (the Advisory and Auxiliary) love AmblesideOnline, and we love the families who use it, but we have other obligations and are unable to continually re-create AO, so we created a static program.
 (This also enables every Year's book to be re-used by succeeding children in the family.)

-If you read Mason’s thoughts about teaching, her primary concerns were that it should be chronological and that literature should correlate with the period studied if possible.
+If you read Mason’s thoughts about teaching, her primary concerns were that it should be chronological and that literature should correlate with the period studied where possible.
 The only thing she said about "cycles" was that when you got to the end, you went back to the beginning.
 Our two six year cycles, linked by two terms on ancient Greece and Rome, have delighted families for over two decades.
 We know it works well, is consistent with CM's principles, and it violates none of them.

 If four-year cycles are really important for you, you may prefer another program.
 We don't mind being the alternative to that, and offering people a more leisurely six-year option.
 Because, after all, education is the science of relations, and taking a little more time with each period of history gives you a chance to spend more time with it and get to know it a little better.